 But which covered passages to choose?
 Here are some of my favorites:

 Let’s start with one of the oldest passages.
 Dating back to 1799, the Passage des Panoramas begins just behind La Bourse.
 Inside this miniature labyrinth, collectors’ shops sell everything from stamps and coins to autographs, postcards, and champagne caps.
 An elegant stuffed fox greets you from behind the window of the Caffè Stern as you continue down the gallery passing by many other shop windows and little restaurants.
-My personal favorite is Canard & Champagne at No. 57, selling exactly what you would expect given its name, and exceling at it.
+My personal favorite is Canard & Champagne at No. 57, selling exactly what you would expect given its name, and excelling at it.

 Cross the Boulevard Montmartre straight into the Passage Jouffroy with its popular wax museum, Musée Grevin and its lovely shops.
 This is the place to get some very affordable Paris coffee table books.
 Cross Rue de la Grange Batelière and enter the Passage Verdeau which runs all the way to Rue du Faubourg Montmartre: a perfect stroll for a rainy day.

 Not far away you can find also the Passage des Princes, which looks modern from the outside, but has a lovely stained-glass dome inside, and is basically one giant toy-shop.
-So, if you’re traveling with children, proceed with caution!
+So, if you’re traveling to Paris with children, proceed with caution!

 Between the Jardin du Palais Royal and Bibliothèque Richelieu, you’ll find one of Paris’s most popular passages: the Galerie Vivienne with its gorgeous roof and mosaic floor.
-It has a number of great second-hand bookstores, and at its end, the lovely Italian restaurant
+It has a number of great second-hand bookstores, and at its end, the lovely Italian restaurant Daroco.

 Just a few feet farther, there’s the slightly neglected but still beautiful Passage Choiseul which is filled with tiny little lunch places and has pretty twinkle-lights hanging from the ceiling.
 If you love stationery, this is the place for you with Boisnard at No. 82 and other small shops offering beautiful selections.